-Ahh, email—it’s likely your first priority in the morning and your last look at end-of-day.
+Ahh, email.
+It’s probably your first priority in the morning and your last look at end-of-day.
 You may get anywhere from tens to hundreds of emails a day: coworkers asking questions, supervisors making requests, automated messages requesting verification or login information.
 Everyone’s done it: skimming through your sky-high backlog, checking for actionable messages, ignoring minute details that might seem out of place—which is exactly what malicious actors are counting on.

 Email scams have been around as long as email itself, and in today’s commonly remote-working world, they’re more prevalent than ever, invading the spaces we rely on to communicate both personally and professionally.
 Two types of scams reign supreme: phishing and business email compromise (BEC).
 While BECs are more specific, phishing can refer to a wide number of social engineering tactics designed to catch employees unawares and obtain sensitive information.